python-zeroconf/python-zeroconf/README.rst

 0.32.0 (Unreleased)
 ===================

+* Ensure the cache is checked for name conflict after final service query with asyncio (#382) @bdraco

 * Complete ServiceInfo request as soon as all questions are answered (#380) @bdraco

   Closes a small race condition where there were no questions